andytluminosity/WebSort-Downloads/README.md

 - [ ] Download is being sorted into the wrong folder / Current website is not being correctly detected
 	- There is a slight delay when detecting the current website you are on when accessing Chrome API.
 It is recommended to wait for around 1 or 2 seconds to download a file after visiting a new website.
  	You can always check which website is being detected using the `Detected Website:` label on the GUI
-- [ ] Only some downloads are being sorted into the desired folder (<v1.1.1)
-	- Releases older than v1.1.1 are quite slow.
-As a rule of thumb, it is recommended to wait 0.5-1 second before downloading another file
  - [ ] Download is not being sorted at all
 	- The program cannot sort a file with the same name as a file in its destination/sorted folder.
 Check if there are any duplicates of that download in that folder
-- [ ] Current website is not being detected at all
+- [ ] Current website is not being detected
 	- First reload/refresh the Chrome extension in developer mode.
 If the problem persists, remove and re-add the Chrome extension (see **Usage** for instructions on enabling developer mode and re-adding the extension)

 ## Reporting Other Issues